asad-shmoghadam/logicapp-attachments-to-blob/README.md

 - An Azure Logic App resource

-- An Azure Function for cleaning up the HTML content of the email body, you can use [Function A - RemoveHTML](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview#resource-type-differences)
+- An Azure Function for removing HTML from the body of the email, you can use [Function A - RemoveHTML](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview#resource-type-differences)